 - Crucially, no more binging; instead breaking for good the whole deny/gorge cycle.

 How to Be Successful For a Healthy New Year

 To embrace this lifestyle, a degree of willpower is required – but nothing like the willpower you’ll have previously drawn on to practice the diets I mentioned earlier.
 Most importantly, what’s required is a fresh mindset; this is probably going to be a difficult hurdle because it will involve re-evaluating your core beliefs surrounding food, and your relationship with it.

 Think of your willpower as a muscle: the more you exercise self- discipline, the easier it becomes and the greater your willpower grows.

 To maximise the benefits of your healthy new habits, I also highly recommend taking some exercise alongside the eating plan – even a brisk walk every day is beneficial.
 But for a more intense workout, consult a personal trainer – it’s important not only to be doing the right exercises for you and your needs, but also to ensure that you’re executing them correctly and with good form.

 I do not underestimate the degree to which dieting can govern peoples’ lives.
 However, if you can master the art of healthy, mindful eating, you absolutely have the power to relinquish that control and see results.
 You can once again enjoy food without the associated guilt – and rock your bikini this summer.

-And as you won’t even feel like you’re on a diet, it’s a healthy way of life you can carry forward as a new way of life.
+And as you won’t even feel like you’re on a diet, it’s a healthy way of life you can carry forward as a new lifelong habit.

-Will you be changing your eating habits in the new year and attempting to lose weight with a healthy new year diet?
+Will you be changing your eating habits in the new year and attempting to lose weight for a healthy new year?
 What are your goals?